casarock/speaking_resources/README.md

 ## Books
 * [Propose, Prepare, Present](http://shop.oreilly.com/product/0636920027096.do) - How to become a successful, effective, and popular speaker at industry conferences (Free ebook)

+## Newsletters
+* [Technically Speaking](http://tinyletter.com/techspeak) - Technically Speaking by Chiu-Ki and Cate
+* [PaperCall.io](https://www.papercall.io/) - The easy way to manage your call for papers.
+They have a weekly Newsletter, too